Andre Johnson: 2012

-2013 season
+2013

 Johnson started out the 2013 season with 12 receptions for 146 receiving yards in a 31–28 victory over the San Diego Chargers.
-In Week 4, against the Seattle Seahawks, he had nine receptions for 110 yards in the 23–20 loss.
-In Week 9, against the Indianapolis Colts, he had nine receptions for 229 receiving yards and three receiving touchdowns in the 27–24 loss.
+In week 4, against the Seattle Seahawks, he had nine receptions for 110 yards in the 23–20 loss.
+In week 9, against the Indianapolis Colts, he had nine receptions for 229 receiving yards and three receiving touchdowns in the 27–24 loss.
 In the game, Johnson became the second-fastest player in NFL history to reach 12,000 career receiving yards.
-In Week 11, against the Oakland Raiders, he had ten receptions for 116 receiving yards in the 28–23 loss.
-In Week 13, against the New England Patriots, he had eight receptions for 121 receiving yards in the 34–31 loss.
+In week 11, against the Oakland Raiders, he had ten receptions for 116 receiving yards in the 28–23 loss.
+In week 13, against the New England Patriots, he had eight receptions for 121 receiving yards in the 34–31 loss.
 In the following game against the Jacksonville Jaguars, he had 13 receptions for 154 receiving yards in the 27–20 loss.
 He appeared in and started all 16 games for the Texans.
 He had 109 receptions for 1,407 yards and five touchdowns.
 He was named to his final Pro Bowl.
 He was ranked 21st by his fellow players on the NFL Top 100 Players of 2014.

-2014 season
+2014

 In the 2014 season, Johnson appeared in, and started, 15 games.
 He had 85 receptions for 936 yards and three touchdowns in what was his final season with the Texans.

 On March 2, 2015, Johnson was informed that he would not be starting for the Texans for the 2015 season.
 He was given permission to seek a trade and if unsuccessful, he requested to be cut.
 After failing to find a team willing to trade for Johnson, the Texans released him on March 9, 2015.

 Indianapolis Colts

 On March 11, 2015, Johnson agreed to a three-year, $21 million contract with the Indianapolis Colts.

-With the retirement of Reggie Wayne, 34-year-old Johnson began the 2015 season as the NFL's active leader in receiving yards, which he remained until passed by Steve Smith Sr. in Week 4 of 2016.
+With the retirement of Reggie Wayne, 34-year-old Johnson began the 2015 season as the NFL's active leader in receiving yards, which he remained until passed by Steve Smith Sr. in week 4 of 2016.
 The best game of Johnson's 2015 season came against his former team, the Houston Texans, where he caught six passes for 77 yards and two touchdowns.
 Johnson was released on March 9, 2016.
 In his only season with the Colts, Johnson made 41 receptions for 503 yards and four touchdowns.

 Tennessee Titans

 On July 29, 2016, Johnson agreed to a two-year contract with the Tennessee Titans.
 In his lone season with the Titans and final season in the NFL, he appeared in only eight games and started four.
 He had nine receptions for 85 yards and two touchdowns.
-One of his touchdowns was a fourth down game-winner against the Detroit Lions in Week 2 from Marcus Mariota.
+One of his touchdowns was a fourth down game-winner against the Detroit Lions in week 2 from Marcus Mariota.